universallyleo/ngzkHandshakeTable/README.md

 - New table (or graph): Sales progression, and accumulated sales numebr
 - Rewrite using class so functions related to individual member's data become methods
 - Finish recording all old data (current earliest: 22nd Single)
-- Companion project: write a forTUNE music scrapper to automate update of DB